-This technique is typically performed by a doctor from the Emergency Department or a specialist in ear, nose, and throat (ENT).
+This technique is typically performed by the doctor from the Emergency Department but can also be lead by a specialist in ear, nose, and throat (ENT).
 Sometimes, the closed locked jaw is handled by sedating you until you’re fully relaxed.
 Afterwards, the mandible is squeezed softly until the mouth is opened.

-Short-term use of over-the-counter pain medications or non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, use of upper or lower teeth support splint or bite guard may provide relief.
+Short-term use of over-the-counter pain medications or non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, use of upper or lower teeth support splint or bite guard provides relief.

 When a stabilization splint is recommended, it can only be used for a brief period, and should not cause lasting bite changes.
-Studies of their effectiveness in delivering pain relief are inconclusive.
+Studies of the effectiveness in delivering pain relief are inconclusive.

 Moreover, surgical replacement of jaw joints with artificial implants can cause severe pain and permanent damage to the jaw.
 Many of these tools may fail to operate appropriately or can fall apart over time in the jaw.

 Anti-inflammatory and pain-related medications such as aspirin or acetaminophen (Tylenol) or ibuprofen (Motrin, Advil) may aid.
-Change your diet to include soft food only.
+Change in your diet to include soft food helps.
 Do not chew gum or eat hard candy or chewy foods.
 Do not get your mouth wide open.

-Your doctor may teach you how to conduct gentle muscle stretching and exercises for relaxation.
+We will teach you how to conduct gentle muscle stretching and exercises for relaxation.
 The methods of stress management will help you control tension and relax your jaw along with the rest of your body.
-Apply warm compresses to the pain area.
+Applying warm compresses to the pain area also helps.